 If you have ever done a handstand or hung upside-down, you know the feeling of the blood rushing to your head.
 This is not a big deal for people, but it should be a problem for giraffes.
 Think about it.
 The giraffe is the tallest animal in the world (up to 20 feet) and has a neck about 7 feet long.
 Your heart pumps blood up about a foot.
 A giraffe’s heart has to pump blood up 7 feet!
 A normal person’s blood pressure is 120/80.
 A giraffe’s normal blood pressure is around 240/180, which is the highest of all animals (Jakhariya).
 If our blood pressure gets up to just 180, it is called a hypertensive emergency and must be lowered immediately or it can result in permanent organ damage and death.
-The question is, why doesn’t a giraffe damage its brain or kill itself when it bends down?
+The question is, with such high blood pressure normally, why doesn’t a giraffe damage its brain or kill itself when it bends down?
 The answer is found in a number of uniquely designed parts.

 1. An Enlarged Heart.
 To get the blood to its head in the first place, the giraffe needs a large and powerful heart.
 Your heart is about the size of your fist.
 A giraffe’s heart is about 2 feet long and can weigh over 25 pounds (Prothero).
 Its heart is also very powerful.
 “For blood to reach the head, the heart must beat strongly enough to overcome the significant downward pressure caused by gravity” (Bourton).
 Its heart also pumps 16 gallons of blood per minute.
 The giraffe certainly has the right heart for the job.

 3. Blood Vessels.
-The walls of these main vessels are extra thick and grow thicker as the giraffe’s neck grows and the blood pressure increases (Bourton).
+The walls of these main vessels are extra thick and continue to grow thicker as the giraffe’s neck grows and the blood pressure increases (Bourton).
 The thick walls keep the vessels from rupturing under all the pressure.
 Besides this, the giraffe’s blood vessels have elastic qualities.
 So, the giraffe’s vessels will expand and contract to change the volume of blood flowing to the brain when it bends down.
 Doing so decreases the pressure in the brain.

 4. The Sponge.
 At the base of the giraffe’s brain is a complex maze of small blood vessels (called the rete mirabile).
-When the giraffe bends down, the rete mirabile acts like a sponge by expanding the blood vessels and collects the extra blood traveling to the head (Jakhariya).
-This process lowers the blood pressure and controls the amount of blood entering the brain.
+When the giraffe bends down, the rete mirabile acts like a sponge by expanding these blood vessels and collects the extra blood traveling to the head (Jakhariya).
+This process lowers the blood pressure and, again, controls the amount of blood entering the brain.
 Amazingly, when the giraffe brings its head back up, the rete mirabile pushes out the blood it was holding into the giraffe’s brain so it doesn’t get light headed or pass out on the way back up.

 It takes all of these features just for a giraffe to bend down to get a drink of water and raise back up!
 This puts evolution in a difficult position.
 If the giraffe did not have a strong enough heart, it could not get blood to its brain and would not survive.
 If the valves in the blood vessels did not contract and close off, too much blood would rush to the giraffe’s brain and it would not survive.
 If the giraffe did not have the sponge like maze of blood vessels (rate mirabile) and did not have special vessels that could expand and contract to control blood pressure, the giraffe’s brain would be damaged and it would not survive.
 So, which evolved first?
 Every one of these parts has to work together flawlessly in order for the giraffe to survive.
 Every one of these parts is essential for it simply to get a drink of water.
 Taking any one of these qualities out would drive giraffes to extinction.